 See our purchasing Preferred Provider here.

-COMPLETE THE FIRST Three TASKS AND AT LEAST Two MORE FROM LIST BELOW AND LET US KNOW WHEN YOU'RE FINISHED:
+COMPLETE THE FIRST Three credits AND AT LEAST three MORE FROM LIST BELOW AND LET US KNOW WHEN YOU'RE FINISHED:

 Create a Sustainable Purchasing Policy

 Compose and implement a sustainable purchasing policy.
 At minimum, upper level management, the office manager, and custodial services should all be included in the development of the policy.
 A company-wide purchasing policy encourages sustainable purchasing practices in the organization and helps ensure that green efforts do not fade with employee turnover.
 At minimum, the policy should stipulate that all future electronics, appliances, and plumbing fixture purchases will be Energy Star, EPEAT, or WaterSense certified as applicable.
 These products can potentially cost up to 40% more than traditional products but often result in a quick return on investment through utility cost savings.

 Contract with caterers who use recyclable or biodegradable flatware and cups and/or source local ingredients.
 Ensure that proper recycling receptacles are available at catered events to accommodate these more sustainable products.
 Here is a list of certified green hotels, restaurants, and attractions in Chattanooga.